-We will not accomplish this by There is No Such Thing as a happenstance or luck to our entire formations-there is no such thing We are a professional Army charas a coincidence.
+We will not accomplish this by There is No Such Thing as a happenstance or luck to our entire formations-there is no such thing We are a professional Army char- as a coincidence.
 Just as we have ged with the mission of supporting emphasized weapon and equipment and defending the Constitution readiness in the past, our success in of the United States against all the future hinges on people readiness. enemies, foreign and domestic.
-This H2F is the system through which we entire formations-from me as the TRADOC Commander all the way our entire formations-to be agents of change and influencers in the culture of fitness within our great Army.
+This H2F is the system through which we program, as well.
+Once again, I realize to fight and win on any battlefield, incumbent upon each of us to our entire formations-from me as the TRADOC Commander all the way motor pool at 6:30 a.m. and in the officer of 517th Parachute Regi- to the team leader in a rifle squad to our entire formations-to be agents of change and influencers in the culture of fitness within our great Army.
 It will be difficult and it will be uncomfortable, but it will be worth it.